supermemo-wiki/SuperMemo.Wiki/supermemo.md

 [**SuperMemo**](https://super-memo.com/supermemo18.html){target="_blank"} is a program that **makes learning fun and easy**.

-SuperMemo is built on two novel learning techniques named [Spaced Repetition](/learning/spaced-repetition) and [Incremental Reading](/learning/incremental-reading), both of which were pioneered by Dr. [Piotr Wozniak](/supermemo/piotr-wozniak)[^1], the inventor of SuperMemo.
+SuperMemo is built on three novel learning techniques named [Spaced Repetition](/learning/spaced-repetition), [Incremental Reading](/learning/incremental-reading) and [Knowledge Destructuring](#knowledge-destructuring), all of which were pioneered by Dr. [Piotr Wozniak](/supermemo/piotr-wozniak)[^1], the inventor of SuperMemo.
 They enable anyone to form long-lasting memories, and to gain new knowledge more efficiently compared to traditional techniques.

 While the success of SuperMemo is often attributed to its cutting-edge  algorithms and techniques, Dr. Piotr Wozniak and many <abbr title="Users who have been using SuperMemo for a duration ranging from a few years, up to several decades.">long-time users</abbr> of SuperMemo[^2] emphasize the central importance of [Pleasure of Learning](/learning/pleasure-of-learning) in all forms of learning activities.